NanoCAN/SAVANAH/_posts/2016-06-16-SAVANAH-HiTSeekR.md

 - Click on the HiTSeekR logo

 Alternatively, data can still be analyzed directly in R by clicking on the R logo in the last step.
+Along with the implementation of this feature, we fixed several bugs and improved the performance of data import operations, leading to the release of SAVANAH 1.0.